VladQweqw/Cyber-Attack-and-Defense-Simulation-in-cloud/README.md

 ## 🛠️ Tech Stack
 - Python
-- AWS
-- Azure
-- GCP
-- Terraform
-- Kubernetes
-- Metasploit
-- Suricata
+- Scapy
 - Wireshark

+## Branch Managment
+- main: used for stable builds
+- feature/version/feature-name: used to implement new features
+- base/version/core: used to implement core funtions